Spinning Particles in Quantum Mechanics and Quantum Field Theory: Path integral representation of quantum mechanical transition amplitude: fermionic degrees of freedom

 \section{Path integral representation of quantum mechanical transition amplitude: fermionic degrees of freedom}

 We employ the coherent state approach to generalize the path integral to transition amplitude of models with fermionic degrees of freedom.
-The simplest fermionic system is a two-dimensional Hilbert space, representation of the anticommutators algebra
+The simplest fermionic system is a two-dimensional Hilbert space representation of the anticommutator algebra of a pair of fermionic ladder operators,

 The spin basis for such algebra is given by $(|-\rangle, |+\rangle)$ where